backdrop-contrib/leaflet_widget/README.md

 # Leaflet Widget

-This port is work in progress, do not use this on productions sites yet!
+**This port is work in progress, do not use this on productions sites yet, it is broken!**

-A [Geofield] widget that provides a [Leaflet] map widget with the [Leaflet.widget] plugin for adding features.
-[Leaflet.widget] uses the [Leaflet.draw] geometry creation tools.
+A [Geofield](https://backdropcms.org/project/geofield) widget that provides a Leaflet map widget with the Leaflet.widget plugin for adding features.

-## Features:
+Leaflet.widget uses the Leaflet.draw geometry creation tools.

+*Features*

 - Create & manage simple geometries: Point, LineString, Polygon.
 - Maintains complex geometries: MultiPoint, MultiLineString, MultiPolygon and